Bacteria and Tooth Decay

 When the dental infection is severe or impacts the gum around an erupting tooth, your dentist may recommend antibiotics.
 For instance, pericoronitis is an infection in the gum tissue that can develop around impacted wisdom teeth, as Merck Manuals explains.
 Patients with this condition may be given antibiotics as part of their treatment.

-Additionally, if your dentist notices signs of a dental abscess‚ a tooth infection that can develop from an untreated cavity, they may recommend antibiotics.
+Additionally, if your dentist notices signs of a dental abscess, a tooth infection that can develop from an untreated cavity, they may recommend antibiotics.

 Taking Antibiotics for Oral Infections

 For dental infections, dentists will often prescribe penicillin or amoxicillin, explains Merck Manuals.
 Clindamycin is also a commonly prescribed alternative for those allergic to penicillin.
 Your dentist will be sure to identify the right dose and duration of medication for your particular situation.
-Because over-prescription of antibiotics can sometimes lead to more resistant strains of bacteria, your dentist will also take antibiotic resistance into consideration when they prescribe your dose, as the ADA explains.
+Since over-prescription of antibiotics can sometimes lead to more resistant strains of bacteria, your dentist will also take antibiotic resistance into consideration when they prescribe your dose, as the ADA explains.

 It's important to take the full course of pills exactly as your dentist prescribes for the best outcome.
 Just remember, even if the pain resolves, you'll likely still need further treatment to fully restore your tooth.